Skip to main content

 Do I have to wear a mask during my appointment?

-Yes.
-Masks are required in all COVID-19 testing locations, including Public Health Mobile Units.
+Masks are encouraged in all COVID-19 testing locations.

 How early should I arrive for my appointment?